mnalis/nagios-local-multi/README.md

   gnt-cluster verify | egrep 'ERROR|WARNING|NOTICE' > /var/spool/nagios-local-multi/ganeti_sanity

-(Note: All files must be readable by user which nagios/NRPE runs as, so do an umask 000 first in your scripts)
+(Note: All files must be readable by user which nagios/NRPE runs as, so do an umask 000 first in your scripts if needed)

 Best feature: you only add the check via NRPE once to your nagios server, and all other scripts are only quickly created on client and automatically report to nagios.